inverno-io/inverno-mods/inverno-sql/README.md

     )
 );

-affectedRows.subscribe(...); // same as before but the transaction is implicitly committed or rolled back
+// Same as before but the transaction is implicitly committed or rolled back affectedRows.subscribe(...);
 ```

 > Note that transactions might not be supported by all implementations, for instance the Vert.x pooled client implementation does not support transactions and an `UnsupportedOperationException` will be thrown if you try to create a transaction.